Locations Contact

 Banner media

-Foot & Ankle Specialty Group for Fissure Treatment
+Dr. Salma Aziz, Foot and Ankle Speciality Group Inc. for Fissure Treatment

-If you’re seeking treatment for your fissures, our team at Foot & Ankle Specialty Group can help with simple, in-office treatments.
+If you’re seeking treatment for your fissures, our team at Dr. Salma Aziz, Foot and Ankle Speciality Group Inc. can help with simple, in-office treatments.
 In business since 2001, our modern, sophisticated, family-friendly podiatry clinic provides treatment for foot and ankle services of all kinds.

-Founded by Dr. Salma Aziz and with Dr. Petrina Yokay and Dr. Jessica Arneson, Foot & Ankle Specialty Group has everything you need to take care of your feet.
+Founded by Dr. Salma Aziz and with Dr. Petrina Yokay and Dr. Jessica Arneson, Dr. Salma Aziz, Foot and Ankle Speciality Group Inc. has everything you need to take care of your feet.
 We are a nurturing female doctor group that follows up with care.

 Schedule a consultation media